sudo-bmitch/presentations/secure-supply-chain-2021/presentation.md

   - Handles revoking of keys and signatures
   - Hierarchical set of keys with different roles (root, target, snapshot, timestamp)
   - Hierarchical metadata being signed with each key (each target, multiple targets assembled into snapshot, snapshots are timestamped)
+- Cosign
+  - Google/sigstore project for image signing
+  - Pushes signed data to registry as separate tag
+  - Also integrates with their Rekor project for transparency logs / time stamping
+  - The 1.0 release feels rushed, still a lot of big features being developed (changing signature contents, signature envelope, and multiple signatures doesn't have a good workflow)
+- Rekor
+  - Google/sigstore transparency log
+  - Allows build tooling to push immutable tamper resistent entries that can be later queried
+  - Not 1.0, public instance is not stable, no SLO, periodically reset without notice
 - Notary v2
   - History: Notary v1 not adopted by the community
     - usage was client side (not server enforced)